ulyssa/iamb.chat/src/verify.md

 ## Incoming Verifications

-If another user or one of your other devices has sent you a verification request, then it will appear in the Verifications list, accesible via running `:verify` with no arguments.
+If another user or one of your other devices has sent you a verification request, then it will appear in the Verifications list, accessible via running `:verify` with no arguments.

 ## Requesting Verifications